cocos/cocos-docs/en/shader/surface-shader/builtin-surface-shader.md

 ### Shader Entry(vert and frag)

-the `opaque` and `transparent` techniques are completely identical in terms of shader code, the only difference is in the render states.
+The `opaque` and `transparent` techniques are completely identical in terms of shader code, the only difference is in the render states.

 You can see that they use the same vert and frag entries.